dsingla2701/Techplement/week-1 tasks/Readme.txt

 This password generator project has these features :
 • Users can specify the length of the password to be generated.
 • Users can specify the type of password to be generated (For ex. uppercase letters, lowercase letters, digits or special characters.
+• Users will get the strength of the password based on the types of the characters selected for the password.
+    ○ If there is a single character type selected then it will show as Very Weak password.
+    ○ If there are two character types selected then it will show as Weak password.
+    ○ If there are three character types selected then it will show as Strong password.
+    ○ If there are four character types selected then it will show as Very Strong password.

 Below are the Commands and Options which needs to be used to get your password generated :
 • -l, --length (required): Specifies the length of the password.